-Traffic crashes are not the only traffic related issues that officers are dispatched to; several other types of incidents effect the roadways and traffic related enforcement within the City.
-These additional incidents include: disabled vehicles, reckless driving complaints, abandoned and suspicious vehicles, and other traffic hazards such as intersection signal lights not working, or debris in the roadways.
+Traffic crashes are not the only traffic-related issues that officers are dispatched to.
+Several other types of incidents affect the roadways and traffic-related enforcement within the City.
+These additional incidents include disabled vehicles, reckless driving complaints, abandoned and suspicious vehicles, and other traffic hazards such as intersection signal lights not working, or debris in the roadways.

-During 2014, Officers responded to 1,285 disabled vehicles, 2015 saw 1,315, and in 2016 Officers handled 1,391 disabled vehicle incidents.
-2017 saw a slight drop, with 1351 reported.
-Disabled vehicles can block traffic lanes causing disruptions to the normal flow of traffic, even leading to crashes.
-In some cases, these incidents can be avoided through responsible vehicle ownership; proper maintenance can prevent many problems that would result in an unexpected breakdown.
-Drivers should also be aware that in specific circumstances, when the driver's actions caused the vehicle to become disabled and block traffic, such as by allowing the vehicle to run out of gas, the driver can be fined.
+During 2019 Officers responded to 1,406 disabled vehicles, more than any previos year.
+Disabled vehicles can block traffic lanes causing disruptions to the normal flow of traffic and contribute to crashes.
+In some cases, these incidents can be avoided through responsible vehicle ownership; for instance, proper maintenance can prevent many problems that would result in an unexpected breakdown.
+Drivers should also be aware that in specific circumstances when the driver's actions caused the vehicle to become disabled and block traffic, such as by allowing the vehicle to run out of gas, the driver can be fined.

-A reckless driving complaint is the very broad term used to describe any incident where the police department has been notified of a case of poor, or unusual driving.
-Speeding is a common issue, but these complaints run the gamut from driving too fast, too slow, on the wrong side of the street, backwards, off the roadway, and just about anything else you could conceivably do with a vehicle in motion.
-During 2014, a total of 2,671 reckless driver complaints were made to the
+A reckless driving complaint is the very broad term used to describe an incident where the police department has been notified of a case of poor, or unusual driving.
+Speeding is a common issue, but these complaints run the gamut from driving too fast, too slow, on the wrong side of the street, backward, off the roadway, and just about anything else you could conceivably do with a vehicle in motion.
+During 2019, a total of 3,444 reckless driver complaints were made to the